Govardhanaraokotla/VRV-Security---RBAC/README.md

 ## ❤️ Acknowledgments

-- Django for providing a robust framework.
+- Flask for providing a lightweight and flexible framework.
 - Bootstrap for the responsive and modern UI components.
 - The open-source community for inspiration and tools.

 ---

-Enjoy building with Django! 🎉
+Enjoy building with Flask! 🎉